WisdmLabs/moodle-format_remuiformat/README.md

 Support
 =======
 The Edwiser Course Format comes with NO support.
 If you would like support from me (WisdmLabs) then I'm happy to provide it for a fee (please see my contact details below).
-Otherwise, the 'Courses and course formats' forum:add-edwiser-forum-course-format-link is an excellent place to ask questions.
+Please contact me via forum https://forums.edwiser.org/category/40/edwiser-course-format for support.
+Otherwise, the 'Courses and course formats' forum: moodle.org/mod/forum/view.php?id=47 is an excellent place to ask questions.

 Installation
 ============